Become a Financial Advisor

 Professional Certifications for Financial Advisors

 Earning certification could help financial advisors stand out from the crowd.
-While there are many to choose from, here are three common certs to consider:
+While there are many to choose from, here are three common ones to consider:

 Certified Financial Planner (CFP)

-There are 87,270 CFPs in the U.S. To pursue this well known cert, you need to earn a Bachelor’s degree and complete three years of experience.
-You must agree to a code of ethics.
-And, you must pass an exam.
-This tests you on key areas of financial planning.
-Some of these areas include:
+To earn this CFP certification you need to earn a Bachelor’s degree, have three years of experience, agree to a code of ethics, and pass an exam.
+The exam tests you on key areas of financial planning such as:

 - Investment and real estate planning